zuckung/endless-sky-plugins/README.md

 [no.more.mereti.mines.zip](https://github.com/zuckung/endless-sky-plugins/releases/download/v1.0.2-no.more.mereti.mines/no.more.mereti.mines.zip) | 81.51 kb | 2024-08-02 | [view files](https://github.com/zuckung/endless-sky-plugins/tree/main/myplugins/no.more.mereti.mines/) <br>
 <br>
->Removes the mines from Mereti ships and replaces them with Mereti-typical guns to increase game performance.
+>Removes the mines from Mereti ships and replaces them with Husk-Slice and Shield Disruptor guns, as well as Heat Shunts to increase game performance.
 See the README for details.

 <details>
 <summary>:blue_book: Plugin readme</summary>